Marriott Center for Tourism & Hospitality

 The Courtyard Newark at the University of Delaware is owned by UD and managed by Shaner Hotels.
 The hotel serves the needs of university guests and business travelers alike.
 This property is also a learning laboratory for hospitality business management students and home of the Marriott Center for Tourism & Hospitality.

-In addition to its status as a fully-operational hotel, it is also home to the Hotel Management Lodging Module Practicum required for students majoring in hotel, restaurant and institutional management (HRIM) in Lerner.
+In addition to its status as a fully-operational hotel, it is also home to the Hotel Management Lodging Module Practicum required for students majoring in hospitality business management (HOSP) in Lerner.
 In this unique program, students gain first-hand experience of the hotel’s daily operations by rotating through different staff positions in the hotel.

 Teamwork between the hotel staff and the hospitality students contributes to the hotel’s consistently high customer satisfaction ratings.
 It has also been recognized by Marriott International with the highest service awards for nine consecutive years.